What is humanism?

 How much do you charge?

-My fee is £625 for weddings and this includes script writing, all meetings, a rehearsal, travel and my undivided attention on the day to make sure your ceremony is perfect plus much more.
+My fee in 2020 is £625 for weddings and this includes script writing, all meetings, a rehearsal, travel and my undivided attention on the day to make sure your ceremony is perfect plus much more.
 Full details of what’s included are on my Weddings page.

 For namings I charge £250 and this includes script writing, all meetings, travel and my undivided attention on the day to make sure your ceremony goes just the way you want it to.
 Full details of what’s included are on my Namings page.

 My fee for funerals is £220 and this includes script writing, all meetings, travel and my undivided attention for the ceremony to celebrate the life of your loved one.
 Full details of what’s included are on my Funerals page.

 What happens if you’re ill on the day of our ceremony?